 1) Introduction to the Costa Rican Medical System (UWEC's NRSG 377, 3 credits) is taught in English.

-2) 5-credit Medical Spanish course (at the appropriate Spanish level for you, beginning to advanced.)
+2) one 5-credit Spanish language course (at the appropriate Spanish level for you, beginning to advanced), the credits of which will be divided as follows:

 Note: students may not receive credit for both 320 and 420.